Twilight Zone: The Movie: "It's a Good Life"

-The third segment is a remake of the episode "It's a Good Life".

 Mild-mannered school teacher Helen Foley, traveling to a new job, visits a rural bar for directions.
 While talking to the owner, she witnesses a young boy, Anthony, being harassed by a local trying to watch a boxing match.
 Helen comes to the boy's defense.
 As Helen leaves the bar, she backs into Anthony with her car in the parking lot, damaging his bicycle.
 Helen offers Anthony a ride home.

 When Helen arrives with Anthony at home, she meets his family: his parents, Uncle Walt, and sister Ethel.
 Anthony's family are excessively welcoming.
 Anthony starts to show Helen around the house, while the family rifles through Helen's purse and coat.
 There is a television set in every room showing cartoons.
 She comes to the room of another sister, Sara.
 Helen calls out to the girl, who is in a wheelchair and watching television, and gets no response.
 Anthony explains that Sara had been in an accident.
 Helen is not able to see that the girl has no mouth.

-Anthony announces that it is time for dinner, which consists of ice cream, candy apples, potato chips, and hamburgers topped with peanut butter.
+Anthony announces that it is time for dinner, which consists of ice cream, candy apples, potato chips and hamburgers topped with peanut butter.
 Confused at first at the family's unconventional diet, Helen thinks that this is a birthday dinner for Anthony.
-Ethel complains at the prospect of another birthday; Anthony glares at her, and her plate flies out of her hands.
-Helen attempts to leave, but Anthony urges Helen to stay and see Uncle Walt's "hat trick".
+Ethel complains at the prospect of another birthday; Anthony glares at her and her plate flies out of her hands.
+Helen attempts to leave but Anthony urges Helen to stay and see Uncle Walt's "hat trick".
 A top hat appears on top of the television set.
-Uncle Walt is very nervous about what could be in the hat, but he pulls out an ordinary rabbit.
-Anthony insists on an encore, and a large, monstrous rabbit springs from the hat.
-As Helen attempts to flee, she spills the contents of her purse, and Anthony finds a note inside stating "Help us!
+Uncle Walt is very nervous about what could be in the hat but he pulls out an ordinary rabbit.
+Anthony insists on an encore and a large, monstrous rabbit springs from the hat.
+As Helen attempts to flee, she spills the contents of her purse and Anthony finds a note inside stating "Help us!
 Anthony is a monster!"
 When the family points the finger at Ethel, she reveals to Helen that they are not Anthony's real relatives.
-Anthony brought them to his house to be his surrogate family after he killed his parents, and presumably he is doing the same with Helen.
+Anthony brought them to his house to be his surrogate family after he killed his parents and presumably he is doing the same with Helen.
 In punishment for writing the note, Anthony sends Ethel into the television set where she is pursued and eaten by a cartoon dragon.

 Helen attempts to escape, only to have the door blocked by a giant eye.
 Anthony vents his frustration at everyone being afraid of him, summoning another cartoonish monster out of the television.
 When Helen tells him to "wish it away", he makes the entire house disappear, taking himself and Helen outside the physical plane of existence.
 Anthony says that he sent his "family" back where they came from, since they did not want to be with him.
 He cannot understand why everyone is unhappy with him, since he believes he provided for their every possible desire.